Reviews You Can Rely On

 The Best Water Shoes for 2024

 Are you seeking a protective water shoe?
-Over the last four years, we've tested over 17 options of the top men's water shoes and best women's water shoes, selecting a few top contenders that stand out among the rest to highlight in this roundup.
+Over the last several years, we've spent hundreds of hours testing the best men's water shoes and top women's water shoes, selecting a few top contenders that stand out among the rest to highlight in this roundup.
 A desire to keep your feet protected during long days on the water is a need we understand.
 We used over 15 comparative tests to assess comfort, traction, warmth, versatility, sensitivity, and durability in the field.
 We wore different shoes on each foot to see how the performance compared while swimming, kayaking, paddle boarding, and canyoneering.
 After purchasing each pair, we have gathered the necessary details and data to help you find the best water shoe for your adventures.

 We've tested a variety of footwear, including the best men's sandals and the best women's sandals, which might be a good alternative to water shoes.
-We also have recommendations for the best paddling gear, including vater vessels like the best stand up paddle boards and top-rated kayaks, and our favorite paddles to go along with them.
+We also have recommendations for our favorite paddling gear, including vater vessels like the best stand up paddle boards and top-rated kayaks.

 Related: Best Water Shoes for Men